-Curt Pettersson, Torbjörn Arvidsson, Mikael Engskog, Jakob Haglöf and Albert Elmsjö
+Curt Pettersson, Torbjörn Arvidsson, Mikael Engskog, Jakob Haglöf, Albert Elmsjö and Ida Erngren

-This multidisciplinary project aims to develop, establish and validate analytical methodologies for metabolomics investigations as well as to apply this platform in a diverse set of relevant collaboration projects.
-We aim to find scientifically reliable analytical systems for detection, identification and quantification of metabolites (=small endogenous molecules) in biological samples derived from cells or biofluids.
-The literature dealing with metabolomics hasve grown tremendously during the last five years, though minor effort have been put into development of proper analytical platforms capable of handling a diverse set of matrices.
-As the field is still considered to be in its youth, there is a critical need for well-constructed sampling protocols and analytical platforms for future progression.
+This multidisciplinary project aims to develop, establish and validate analytical methodologies for untargeted and targeted metabolomics investigations as well as to apply this platform in a diverse set of relevant international and national collaboration projects.
+We aim to find scientifically reliable workflows for detection, identification and quantification of metabolites (=small endogenous molecules) in biological samples derived from cells or biofluids.
+As the field of metabolomics is steadily becoming more and more advanced, and also being employed in a diverse set of research fields, we strongly believe that the need for robust, validated and accurate analytical methodology starting from design of experiments through evaluation of data.
+Metabolomic investigations of high scientific standards require the highest possible quality of data, thus making the analytical methodology a key point for success.

 As a comparison to the other "omics" techniques, one could say that genetics and genomics capture events that might happen; proteomics capture events that are happening, while metabolomics captures events which have happened.
 Metabolomics thus provide real endpoint with biological meaning and thus holds a great promise for the future.
-From a technical viewpoint, metabolomics is a combination of analytical chemistry, statistics and bioinformatics tools that are used together or alone to perform (i) sample preparation, (ii) acquisition of data by mass spectrometry (MS) and nuclear magnetic resonance (NMR) spectroscopy, (iv) statistical analysis and, ultimately, (v) identification of significantly altered metabolites.
-Recent publications have concluded that a combined use of NMR spectroscopy and MS provide beneficial synergies for metabolomics purposes.
-This approach will be used is implemented throughout the projects as the department and included collaborators have extensive theoretical and practical knowledge of both systems as well as instrument access to them.
+From a technical viewpoint, metabolomics is a combination of analytical chemistry, statistics and bioinformatics tools that are used together or alone to perform (i) sample preparation, (ii) acquisition of data by mass spectrometry (MS) and nuclear magnetic resonance (NMR) spectroscopy, (iv) statistical analysis and, ultimately, (v) identification of significantly altered metabolites or pathways.

-The analytical methodology is being developed and evaluated in several interesting ongoing studies through established collaborators found at Uppsala University (UU) and Karolinska Institute (KI).
-Of particular focus are metabolomic investigations in cancer research where the division is currently engaged in seven different projects.
-In collaboration with the Department of Medical Sciences (UU), the division is focusing on screening experiments of various pharmaceutical active substances and their effect on colon cancer cells (Mats Gustafsson and Ulf Hammerling).
-Moreover, the effect on the metabolome by radiation of cancer cells are being examined in collaboration with the Department of Radiation, Oncology and Radiation Sciences (UU, Marika Nestor) as well as the metabolic consequences of hearing loss caused by cisplatin treatment in patients (UU, Department of Surgical Sciences, Göran Laurell).
-In collaboration ofwith assistant professor Maria Shoshan (KI, Cancer Center Karolinska) the division is looking at differences in the polar metabolome between parental and chemotherapy resistant ovarian cancer cell lines.
+The analytical methodology is being developed and evaluated in several interesting ongoing studies through established national collaborators found at Uppsala University (UU) and Karolinska Institute (KI) as well as international collaborators at Queen Mary University of London.
+Of particular focus are metabolomic investigations in cancer research where the division is currently engaged in several different projects.
+In collaboration with the Department of Medical Sciences (UU), the division is focusing on fast screening experiments of various pharmaceutical active substances and their effect on colon cancer cells (Mats Gustafsson and Ulf Hammerling).
+Moreover, the effect on the metabolome by radiation of cancer cells are being examined in collaboration with the Department of Radiation, Oncology and Radiation Sciences (UU, Marika Nestor) as well as the metabolic consequences of hearing loss caused by cisplatin treatment in patients (UU, Department of Surgical Sciences, Göran Laurell and Pernilla Videhult Pierre).
+In collaboration with assistant professor Maria Shoshan (KI, Cancer Center Karolinska) the division is looking at differences in the polar metabolome between parental and chemotherapy resistant ovarian cancer cell lines.